MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 improve user privacy.
 Server operators implementing this standard SHOULD also implement TLS 1.3 {{!RFC8446}} and OCSP Stapling
-{{!RFC6066}}, both of which confer substantial performance and privacy benefits when used in combination with HTTPSSVC records.
+{{!RFC6066}}, both of which confer substantial performance and privacy benefits when used in combination with SVCB records.

 To realize the greatest privacy benefits, this proposal is intended for use with a privacy-preserving DNS transport (like DNS over TLS